 Drivers arrested for Driving Under the Influence (DUI) in Georgia have 30 days from the date of their arrest to submit an appeal letter to stop the suspension of their license.
 This is known as the 30 Day Rule and the letter drivers must submit is called the 30 Day Letter.

 If you have been charged with a DUI in Georgia, you have the choice to send a 30-day letter or install an ignition interlock device in order to save your privilege to drive.
 You should not make a decision until you have spoken with a Georgia DUI Attorney.
-The 30-day letter requests an Administrative License Hearing to try and prevent the automatic suspension of your Georgia driver's license.
+The 30-day letter requests an Administrative License Suspension (ALS) hearing to try and prevent the automatic suspension of your Georgia driver's license.
 The ALS Hearing is separate from the DUI proceedings.
 A failure to send in the letter will result in an automatic suspension of your license for up to a year.

 How To Submit a 30 Day Letter?

 The Georgia 30 day letter must be submitted to the Georgia Department of Driver Services with $150 to cover the filing fee within 30 days from the date of your arrest.

 After the hearing is requested, a letter will come to you detailing the date as to when the ALS hearing will be.
-As stated previously, it will be in a different court with a different judge that the DUI case.
+As stated previously, it will be in a different court with a different judge than the DUI case.
 Once you receive the letter, it is crucial to notify your Georgia DUI Attorney to help you prepare for the hearing.